ybg123/Anime_Faces_Generation/README.md

-Generate anime faces at the resolution of 128px
+Generate anime faces at the resolution of 128px <br>
 The Frechet Inception Distance (FID) calculated from 50000 generated images using the official implementation of FID to Pytorch is 6.94.